-Chris Xu is the IBM Professor of Engineering, and Professor in Applied and Engineering Physics, Cornell University, the Mong Family Foundation Director of Cornell Neurotech – Engineering, the director of Cornell NeuroNex Hub, an NSF funded center for developing neurotechnology, and Director of the School of Applied and Engineering Physics.
-His current research areas are fiber optics and biomedical imaging, with major thrusts in multiphoton microscopy for deep brain imaging, multiphoton microendoscopy for clinical applications, and fiber-based devices and systems for telecommunications and optical imaging.
-His research is supported by major grants from NIH, NSF, DARPA, and IARPA.
-Prior to Cornell, he was a Member of Technical Staff at Bell Laboratories.
-His main research focus at Bell Labs was on nonlinear imaging of semiconductor devices, fiber optics, and optical communications, including broadband access and ultralong haul transmission.
+Chris Xu’s group at Cornell pioneered the development of temporal focusing and long-wavelength two- and three-photon microscopy for deep-tissue imaging.
+His current research areas are fiber optics and optical imaging, with major thrusts in deep-tissue imaging, laser development, and smart and efficient optical imaging.
+Prior to Cornell, he was a member of technical staff at Bell Labs and pioneered the development of differential phase-shift keying for long-haul fiber-optic communications.
 He received his Ph.D. in Applied Physics, Cornell University, and his B.S. in Physics from Fudan University.
-He served as the Director of Graduate Studies in Applied Physics from 2007-2013, and the Director of Undergraduate Studies of the School of Applied and Engineering Physics from 2014 to 2016.
+He served as the Director of Graduate Studies in Applied Physics from 2007 to 2013, and the Director of Undergraduate Studies of the School of Applied and Engineering Physics from 2014 to 2016.